Philippe-Cholet/rusty-aoc/README.md

 In this workspace, packages are:

 - "common" which mostly defines "Year", "Day", "Part" enums used in other packages and reexport "anyhow".
+- "aoc-macro" defines a "function-like" procedural macro "make_aoc" generating a function "aoc" to get the solver and inputs for a given year and day (it reads the cargo manifest to detect dependencies).
 - "cli-runner" to run my solutions from the command line.
 - "utils" lists utilities that my solutions can all use.
 - The folder "aoc2021/day01" is for the library "aoc21-01" containing a solver, inputs and tests against those inputs.